For people with epilepsy and their families and friends, knowing what precautions to take and what to do in an emergency is important.

 - Avoid potential dangers of high places or moving machinery at home, school or work if you have active seizures.
 Though there is less risk if your seizures are under control, your attention should focus on the specific risks of certain activities (such as mowing, working around farm machinery, hot appliances, etc.).

 - It is important for you to remain active, but participate in sports and other activities with caution.
-Avoid potentially dangerous activities, such as bathing, swimming, or mountain climbing without someone near by.
+Avoid potentially dangerous activities, such as bathing, swimming, or mountain climbing without someone nearby.
 Have another person with you who knows your seizure risk and is trained in life-saving techniques.
-Activities such as playing football, bike riding, canoeing, or horseback riding can be made safer by wearing helmets and/or life jackets and by having another person with you.
+Activities such as playing football, cycling, canoeing, or horse riding can be made safer by wearing appropriate protective equipment, such as helmets and life jackets, and by having another person with you.

 - If you are prescribed anticonvulsant medication, do not suddenly stop taking it or change the dosage without consulting your doctor.
 The type of anticonvulsant medication you are prescribed depends on the type of epilepsy you have, and the dose that is prescribed especially for you according to your weight, age, gender and other factors.